datainpoint/classroom-dbs/markdowns/qa.md

 ### Why is indentation so important in Python?

 Python does not have the notation for building a struct(or a block).
 So indentation in Python is not just prettifying our codes, but an essential way to form a struct(or a block).

+### What if I'd like to use <https://lab.datainpoint.com> afterwards?

+Our lab environment uses a whitelist for authentication.
+You can become one of DATAINPOINT's paid subscribers to stay in the whitelist!
+Check <https://datainpoint.substack.com/about> for more details.

 ### How to share my Python scripts to my colleagues?